transloadit/uppy/website/src/docs/vue.md

 #### CSS

-The `DragDrop` component includes some simple styles, like shown in the [example](/examples/dragdrop).
-You can also choose not to use it and provide your own styles instead:
+The `DragDrop` component includes some basic styles, like shown in the [example](/examples/dragdrop).
+You can also choose not to include those and use your own styles instead:

 ```html
 <style src='@uppy/core/dist/style.css'></style>